wp-plugins/icanwp-reservation-form-connector-for-choice-hotels/readme.txt

 == Installation ==
 This section describes how to install the plugin and get it working.

-1. Upload 'ch-reservation' directory to the '/wp-content/plugins/' directory
+1. Upload 'icanwp-reservation-form-connector-for-choice-hotels' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use shortcode '[ch-reservation rows=1]' in posts or pages.
 The plugin is responsive, but has required minimum width.
 Please use between 1 ~ 4 options in the 'rows=' section of the shortcode to adjust the display width on your desired section of the website.
 4. If you enable 'Allow Shortcode from the "Text" widget', you can also use it in the text widget.